romeovs/fetch/README.md

-# fetch-all
+# fetch
 Fetches all data necessary for the currently active route handlers.

 ## Usage
-When using `react-router`, it is often necessary to fetch some data before rendering the app at a specific path.  `fetch-all` takes care of exactly this.
+When using `react-router`, it is often necessary to fetch some data before rendering the app at a specific path.  `fetch` takes care of exactly this.

 You can use it inside of `Router.run` to fetch the data before doing the